Data Quality Metric Library

 |

-The percentage of the number of streetlight light records with a known pole and light owner, known pole make and mounting type, known light make and model, known lamp make and model and pole and light installation dates.
+The percentage of the number of "in use" streetlight light (luminaire) records with a known pole and light owner, known pole make and mounting type, known light make and model, known lamp make and model and pole and light installation dates.
 (Pole make, light make and light model cannot be checked for AMDS RCAs.)

 Paired with: RAIL4, SIGNS4